 Whether you’re schmoozing a salesperson on the showroom floor, or haggling a private seller for an old runabout, buying a car is an exciting time.

-Then, start to research different makes and models until you have a good feel for how much vehicles you’re interested in cost, features to look for and good models or years to buy.
+Then, start to research different makes and models until you have a good feel for how much vehicles you’re interested in cost.
+Include features to look for and good models or years to buy.

-Hot tip: If you’re buying second hand, aim for the newest car with the lowest km possible for your budget; you’ll hopefully save on servicing down the track.
+Hot tip: If you’re buying second hand, aim for the newest car with the lowest km possible for your budget.
+That way you’ll hopefully save on servicing down the track.

 Before inspecting a vehicle, put together a list of questions to ask the seller.